Blog

 Track your spending for at least 30 days.
 You can do this using:

-• Banking app transaction categories
+• Your banking app’s transaction categories

 • A budgeting app

-• A notes app or spreadsheet
+• A spreadsheet or notes app

 Label each expense as: